liviakong/sum-rules/PythonHelp.md

 3. If the Wolfram-managed installation fails, follow the steps below for Option B.

 ### Option B: Manual installation
-1. Follow [Wolfram's guide](https://reference.wolfram.com/language/workflow/ConfigurePythonForExternalEvaluate.html) for installing Python and the required packages for using ExternalEvaluate.
+1. Follow [Wolfram's guide](https://reference.wolfram.com/language/workflow/ConfigurePythonForExternalEvaluate.html) for installing Python and the required packages for using `ExternalEvaluate`.
 If you already have a Python installation, make sure to follow the steps to install the `pyzmq` package using the package manger `pip`.
 This allows Mathematica to communicate with Python.
 2. In Mathematica, list out the Python evaluators on your computer using
    ```
    FindExternalEvaluators["Python"]
    ```
-   1. You may have more than one evaluator on your system---make sure to keep track of which one you are installing packages into.
+   1. You may have more than one evaluator on your system&mdash;make sure to keep track of which one you are installing packages into.
 3. Copy the path to the Python executable (either `python.exe` or `python3`) and register it:
    ```
    RegisterExternalEvaluator[